 The Edison Police Department serves and protects the 5th largest municipality in New Jersey.
-The department is overseen by one Chief of Police assisted by one Deputy Chief of Police.
+The department is overseen by one Chief of Police assisted by two Deputy Chiefs of Police.

 Chief of Police